front-commerce/developers.front-commerce.com/source/docs/reference/scripts.md

 ---
 id: scripts
 title: Scripts
-description: When in production or during a deployment, there are some tasks that are better automated.
+description: When in production or during deployment, there are some tasks that are better automated.
 Front-Commerce contains scripts aimed at being used on your server when your application is running.
 This reference documentation explains how to use them.
 ---

 <blockquote class="warning">